Istituto per la Ricostruzione Industriale: After the war

-After the war, the survival of the Institute was uncertain, as it had been created more as a temporary solution than to meet long-term goals.
-But it proved difficult for the state to make the large investments needed for private companies that would only yield returns in the long term.
+After the war, the survival of the institute was uncertain, as it had been created more as a temporary solution than to meet long-term goals.
+But it proved difficult for private companies to make the necessary large investments that would only yield returns in the long term.
 So IRI retained the structure it had under fascism.

-Only after 1950 was IRI's function better defined: a new thrust was instigated by Oscar Sinigaglia, who, planning to increase the production capacity of the Italian steel industry, formed an alliance with private industry.
+Only after 1950 was IRI's function better defined.
+A new trust was created by Oscar Sinigaglia, who, planning to increase the production capacity of the Italian steel industry, formed an alliance with private industry.
 This gave IRI the new role of developing the industrial infrastructure of the country, not by means of individual investments, but by an unwritten division of labour.
-Examples were the development of the steel industry and the telephone network and the construction of the Autostrada del Sole, which began in 1956.
+Examples were the development of the steel industry, the telephone network and the construction of the Autostrada del Sole, which began in 1956.

 "The IRI formula"

 The Italian economy grew rapidly in the 1960s, and the IRI was one of the protagonists of the "Italian economic miracle".
 Other European countries, particularly the British Labour government, saw the "IRI formula" as a positive example of state intervention in the economy, better than the simple "nationalization" because it allowed for cooperation between public and private capital.
-Many companies had both kinds of capital.
-Many in the IRI group remained publicly traded, and corporate bonds issued by the Institute to fund their companies were heavily subscribed.
+Many in the IRI group remained publicly traded, and corporate bonds issued by the institute to fund their companies were heavily subscribed.

-At the head of IRI were leading members of the Christian Democracy party, such as Giuseppe Petrilli, president of the Institute from 1960 to 1979.
+At the head of IRI were leading members of the Christian Democracy party, such as Giuseppe Petrilli, president of the institute from 1960 to 1979.
 In his writings, Petrilli developed a theory that emphasized the positive effects of the "IRI formula".
-Across IRI, companies were used for social purposes, and the state had to bear the costs and inefficiencies generated by their investments.
-IRI did not always follow normal commercial practices, but invested in the interests of the community, even uneconomically and to the extent of generating "improper charges".
+Across the IRI, companies were used for social purposes, and the state had to bear the costs and inefficiencies generated by their investments.
+IRI did not always follow standard commercial practices.
+Instead, it invested in the community's interests, even when uneconomic and sometimes to the point of generating “improper charges”.

 Critical of these welfare-oriented practices was the second President of the Italian Republic, the Liberal Luigi Einaudi, who said: "A public company, if not based on economic criteria, tends to a hospice-type of charity."
 Since the objectives of the state were to develop the southern economy and to maintain full employment, the IRI had to concentrate its investments in the south and to develop jobs in its companies.
-Petrilli's position reflected those, already widespread in Christian Democracy, that sought a "third way" between liberalism and communism, dating from the 1943 Codice di Camaldoli; IRI's mixed system of state-owned enterprises seemed to achieve this hybrid between the two polarised systems.
+Petrilli's position reflected views already widespread within Christian Democracy, which sought a third way between liberalism and communism and dated back to the 1943 Codice di Camaldoli.
+IRI's mixed system of state owned enterprises seemed to realize this hybrid between the two models.